 Crowdfunding for personal causes, nonprofits, and more

-With Fundly, either individuals or nonprofits can create campaigns for a wide range of causes, including fraternities and sororities, LGBT, military, and politics.
-One unique feature of Fundly is that you can sell t-shirts or other merchandise on your campaign.
+With Fundly, either individuals or nonprofits can create fundraisers for a wide range of causes, including fraternities and sororities, LGBT, military, and politics.
+One unique feature of Fundly is that you can sell t-shirts or other merchandise on your fundraiser.

-Fees: It’s free to start a campaign on Fundly, but every donation will have a 4.9% platform fee deducted, as well as a payment processing fee of 2.9% plus 30 cents.
+Fees: It’s free to start a fundraiser on Fundly, but every donation will have a 4.9% platform fee deducted, as well as a payment processing fee of 2.9% plus 30 cents.

-Based in Vancouver, Canada, FundRazr hosts crowdfunding campaigns for causes such as sports teams, schools, and nonprofits.
+Based in Vancouver, Canada, FundRazr hosts crowdfunding fundraisers for causes such as sports teams, schools, and nonprofits.

 Fees: FundRazr has two pricing options: individuals can choose a free fundraising model with no platform fee (supporters are asked for optional tips), and organizations such as charities can choose a “professional” model with a 5% platform fee and advanced fundraising tools.